evermeer/EVReflection/README.md

 EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) and [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects)

 ## Main features of EVReflection:
-- Parsing objects based on NSObject to a dictionary.
+- Parsing objects based on NSObject to and from a dictionary.
-- Parsing a dictionary back to an object.
+- Parsing objects to and from a JSON string.
-- Creating a class from a string value and get the string value for a class.
 - Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)
-- Parse an object to a JSON string and parse a JSON string to an object

 ## It's easy to use: